hcengineering/huly-ai-agent/src/memory/system_prompt.md

 [
   {
-    "entity_name": "string - name of the person, topic, or concept", "entity_type": "string - one of: person, topic, event, organization, concept", "observations": [
+    "entity_name": "string - name of the person, topic, or concept", "category": "string - one of: person, topic, event, organization, concept", "observations": [
       "string - specific observation or fact about this entity", "string - another observation or fact"